Thursday, July 28, 2022

 2021's Victoria's Bus Plan correctly identified many issues with buses.
 But, like the Greens' plan, it lacked maps.
 The previous plan of substance, 2006's Meeting our Transport Challenges did have maps.
 One map showed existing and planned SmartBus routes up to Stage 3 while another identified 'Principal Public Transport Network' corridors in a Stage 4.

-State government planners in 2006 envisaged that a complete SmartBus network would have more than 900km of cross-town connections.
+State government planners in 2006 envisaged that a complete SmartBus network would have more than 900km of cross-town connections, with Minister Kosky reaffirming this in 2008.
 On Sunday I used their PPTN map to make a list of potential routes in such an enhanced SmartBus network

 How does that 900km network compare with what runs now?
 Out of today's 350-odd bus routes eight of them (900, 901, 902, 903, 905, 906, 907, 908) are SmartBus; a number that hasn't changed in over a decade.
 To this should be added five non-SmartBus routes (216, 220, 223, 234, 246) that offer SmartBus equivalent service.
 Parts of 200/207, 250/251, 302/304 and 732 also qualify.
 All up it's 485km worth of SmartBus-type service on 17 route corridors.
 Route 703 was a SmartBus pilot but never gained full SmartBus operating hours so is excluded from the total.